JAMES HIRAM EARP, M. D.

 - Jessie Kerr Earp born 1916- 1985

-Mrs. Earp is a member of the St. Luke Methodist Episcopal Church of Oklahoma City.
+Mrs. Earp was a member of the St. Luke Methodist Episcopal Church of Oklahoma City.
 Dr. Earp passed away Jan.
-19, 1922 in Oklahoma City, Oklahoma County, Oklahoma and is buried in Fairlawn Cemetery, Oklahoma City, Oklahoma along with his wife, Nellie, who died Jan 4, 1941.
+19, 1922 in Oklahoma City, Oklahoma County, Oklahoma and was buried in Fairlawn Cemetery, Oklahoma City, Oklahoma along with his wife, Nellie, who died Jan 4, 1941.

 1.(Transcribed by Lee Ann Collins, October 21, 1998 -Vol. 3, p.
 1325, 1326)